JonathanGrossman/mongodb_basics/02_mongodb_node.md

 ## [MongoDB Documents](#mongodb-documents)

 Each entry in a MongoDB database is called a document.
 A document is a JSON-like object called a BSON.
 The BSON format generally looks and acts like JSON.

+One of the main JSON-like features of a MongoDB document is that the structure of each document in a collection does not have to be identical to the structure of the other documents in that collection.
+For instance, if you have a users collection, some users may have a first name, last name, birthday, and user_id.
+However, not all users are required to have all the same fields.
+It's okay if some users are missing one or more of first name, last name, birthday, and user_id.
+This is different from SQL, which requires each entry (the SQL-equivalent of a document) in a table (the SQL-equivalent of a collection) to have all the same fields as the other entries in that same table.

-For instance, like the JSON format has comma-separated key:value pairs wrapped in curly braces, the BSON format has comma-separated field:value pairs wrapped in curly braces.
+Like the JSON format is comma-separated key:value pairs wrapped in curly braces, the BSON format has comma-separated field:value pairs wrapped in curly braces.
 One difference, however, is that BSON objects can store more data types than JSON.
 For instance, in a MongoDB document, you can store other documents and arrays of other documents.
 Here is an example from the [MongoDB documentation](https://docs.mongodb.com/manual/core/document/):

 ```
 var mydoc = {